-" Find the median position of the autofluorescence population (lower-left black circle) and change the signal subtractors until the medians of the single color populations are the same as the associated median of the autofluorescence population".
+"Find the median position of the autofluorescence population (lower-left black circle) and change the signal subtractors until the medians of the single color populations are the same as the associated median of the autofluorescence population".

-Let's now examine the manual hardware compensation approach normally taught to cytometrists, which states, " Find the median position of the autofluorescence population (lower-left black circle) and change the signal subtractors until the medians of the single color populations are the same as the associated median of the autofluorescence population".
+Before examining software compensation in more detail, let's look at the manual hardware compensation approach normally taught to cytometrists, which states, "Find the median position of the autofluorescence population (lower-left black circle) and change the signal subtractors until the medians of the single color populations are the same as the associated median of the autofluorescence population".